Pandemonium architecture

 Pandemonium architecture is a theory in cognitive science that describes how visual images are processed by the brain.
 It has applications in artificial intelligence and pattern recognition.
-The theory was developed by the artificial intelligence pioneer Oliver Selfridge in 1959.
-It describes the process of object recognition as a hierarchical system of detection and association by a metaphorical set of "demons" sending signals to each other.
+The theory was introduced by the artificial intelligence pioneer Oliver Selfridge in his 1959 paper "Pandemonium - A Paradigm for Learning".
+It describes the process of object recognition as the exchange of signals within a hierarchical system of detection and association, the elements of which Selfridge metaphorically termed "demons".
 This model is now recognized as the basis of visual perception in cognitive science.

 Pandemonium architecture arose in response to the inability of template matching theories to offer a biologically plausible explanation of the image constancy phenomenon.
 Contemporary researchers praise this architecture for its elegancy and creativity; that the idea of having multiple independent systems (e.g., feature detectors) working in parallel to address the image constancy phenomena of pattern recognition is powerful yet simple.
 The basic idea of the pandemonium architecture is that a pattern is first perceived in its parts before the "whole".

 Pandemonium architecture was one of the first computational models in pattern recognition.
 Although not perfect, the pandemonium architecture influenced the development of modern connectionist, artificial intelligence, and word recognition models.